chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 <!--

-So, to kick things off my name is Chris Nesbitt-Smith, I'm based in London and currently an instructor for Learnk8s, consultant to UK Government and tinkerer of open source.
+So, to kick things off my name is Chris Nesbitt-Smith, I'm based in London and currently an instructor for Learnk8s, consultant to UK Government and tinkerer of open source stuff.
 I've using and abusing Kubernetes in production since it was 0.4, believe me when I say its been a journey!

+I've definitely got the scars to show for it.
 -->

 ---